Optimum internet equipment

 Okay—let’s talk toys.
 What kind of fancy internet boxes or other doodads come with Optimum internet and TV service?
 Well, Optimum has several devices for rent.

-- Optimum Extender ($3/mo.): A Wi-Fi extender can help your signal reach farther corners of your home.
+- Optimum Extender (free for qualifying customers): A Wi-Fi extender can help your signal reach farther corners of your home.
 To help you decide if your home is big enough to warrant an extender, Optimum recommends one extender for every two bedrooms you have in your home.

 - Optimum Amplify ($10/mo. or $399 to buy): This smart speaker with voice control, Alexa integration, and Devialet audio.
 You can use it to control your TV and play music, but it’s too rich for our blood.

 You can learn more about the Optimum Gateway 6 in our Optimum Smart WiFi review.
 Or if you’d prefer to skip monthly rental fees and bring your own modem, Optimum doesn’t make it easy.
 Luckily, you’ve got us!
 See our favorite alternative equipment in our best Optimum-compatible modems article.

 When you’re away from home, you can stay connected to the internet with Optimum’s Wi-Fi hotspots.
 These hotspots are available only to Optimum internet customers, and you can recognize them by the network names “AlticeWiFi,” “cableWiFi,” or “optimumwifi.”

 Use your Optimum ID, password, and Wi-Fi-ready device (phone, tablet, or laptop) to use any of Optimum’s over 2 million free Wi-Fi hotspots, including hotspots at New Jersey Transit stations.

 If a nearby Optimum Wi-Fi hotspot is not working, make sure you have the right network selected in your device’s Wi-Fi settings.
 If you only get a few bars of service, you may need to move closer to the hotspot to improve your connection.